An Unsupervised Machine Learning to Optimize Hybrid Quantum Noise Clusters for Gaussian Quantum Channel: Results and Numerical Analysis

+Figures illustrate the dataset and intermediate cluster estimations.
+For instance, Fig.~\ref{fig ground truth and initial guess} visualize the initial quantum noise distribution, while subsequent figures depict the evolution of clusters during iterations.
+Convergence is confirmed in Fig.~\ref{fig Final it20 and log_likelihood_2_5}, where the logarithmic likelihood stabilizes, affirming optimal parameter values.
+The final parameter values after 20 iterations are:\\

+These results validate the algorithm's ability to optimize Gaussian components while preserving the Poissonian parameter \(\lambda \approx 2\), corresponding to photon counts in the system.
+The updated parameters will be instrumental in analyzing the quantum channel capacity for Gaussian signals.}
-From the algorithm, the optimal value is obtained as $w_0'=0.1871$, this $\implies \frac{e^{-\lambda}\lambda^0}{0!}=0.1871$, $\implies \lambda=1.6757 \approx 2$ in integer values.
-Therefore, as a verification, this application of the EM algorithm for finding the optimal cluster in the classification of bivariate hybrid-quantum data can update the optimal parametric values of Gaussian components and helps to identify the optimal clusters but does not affect the Poissonian parameter $\lambda$, which is the number of photon counts in the system.

-However, the iterative EM algorithm has successfully updated the other two channel parameters.
+Therefore, as a verification, this application of the \ac{EM} algorithm for finding the optimal cluster in the classification of bivariate hybrid-quantum data can update the optimal parametric values of Gaussian components and helps to identify the optimal clusters but does not affect the Poissonian parameter $\lambda$, which is the number of photon counts in the system.
+However, the iterative \ac{EM} algorithm has successfully updated the other two channel parameters.
 We will use the updated parameters to compare the quantum channel capacity for the Gaussian transmitted signal.